DUNE-DAQ/restcmd/README.md

     * from another terminal, send commands via [curl](#sendcom)

 ## Running DAQ applications
+To select this CommandFacility implementation, use the `rest://` prefix for the application's commandFacility parameter as a URI.
+The URI is parsed, and the facility will listen to POST requests on the specified interface and port.

     daq_application --commandFacility rest://localhost:12345

 ## <a name="sendcom"></a> Sending commands